ARTICLE I – NAME

 - Shall be entitled to one (1) vote and hold office.

-ARTICLE V — NATIONAL COMMITTEE OFFICERS/BOARD OF DIRECTORS/LEGISLATIVE POLICY AND AGENDA COUNCIL
+ARTICLE V — NATIONAL COMMITTEE OFFICERS/BOARD OF DIRECTORS/LEGISLATIVE POLICY AND AGENDA COMMITTEE

 Section 1 – National Committee Officers